sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Notes in the margin, even where \marginpar fails
+Short desc    : Notes in the margin, even where \marginpar fails
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package provides the command \marginnote that may be used
+Descript     : This package provides the command \marginnote that may be used
              : instead of \marginpar at almost every place where \marginpar
              : cannot be used, e.g., inside floats, footnotes, or in frames
              : made with the framed package.